 The Le Sud-Ouest borough is made up of five distinct neighbourhoods: Petite-Bourgogne, Pointe-Saint-Charles, Saint-Henri, Côte-Saint-Paul-Émard and Griffintown.
 Home to such iconic landmarks as the Atwater Market, Lachine Canal and the antique dealer’s district, the borough is distinguished by its rich history and heritage.

 Located in the Island of Montréal’s western reaches, this suburb with its bucolic charm is bordered by two waterways popular with recreational boaters, Lac des Deux Montagnes and Rivière des Prairies.
-The Frontenac government granted the island, then named Île Bonaventure, to Jacques Bizard as a seigneury in 1678.
+Governor Frontenac granted the island, then named Île Bonaventure, to Jacques Bizard as a seigneury in 1678.

 Consisting of three working-class districts, this borough, the most heavily French-speaking in Montréal, was once one of Québec’s industrial hubs due to its proximity to the port.
 Under pressure from the industrial revolution in the mid-19th century, the farmlands in the east began to be coveted for residential and industrial purposes.

 The origins of Montréal-Nord go as far back as those of New France itself.
 A witness to many of Canada’s earliest events, the Rivière des Prairies has always been one of the borough’s greatest riches.
 Montréal-Nord is home to a large number of seniors and immigrants, with one in three residents born outside Canada.